onekum/elo_ranker/README.md

-A sorting method that uses the [[Elo Sort]] system, originally designed to rank chess players.
-Potentially more accurate than [[Merge Sort]], though will take much longer as it needs to compare every single combination of items.
+A sorting method that uses the Elo Sort system, originally designed to rank chess players.
+Potentially more accurate than Merge Sort, though will take much longer as it needs to compare every single combination of items.

 ## Running